GorvGoyl/Git-for-Dummies/README.md

 	```
 	git branch -d feature_x
 	```
-* push newly created branch to remote (branch is not available to github.com unless you push it seperately)
+* push newly created branch to remote (branch is not available to github.com unless you push it separately)
 	```
 	git push origin feature_x
 	```